rgross-utexas/dsc-395t-rl-final-project/projects/rl-an-intro/README.md

  -21.99824003 -19.99842728 -13.99893866   0.]
  ```

-State-action value prediction from using a equiprobable random policy:
+State-action value prediction using an equiprobable random policy:

 ```
 [[  0.
 0. 0.
 0.        ]